vinceskahan/home-pi-rebuild/README.md

     add "-l [hostname|groupname]" to limit to one host or group add "--tags ntp" to run just the ntp role (for example)

+Notes:
+ - a number of these roles have defaults/main.yml content for usernames and associated passwords.
+THESE ARE EXAMPLES ONLY.
+    DO NOT USE THEM ON YOUR REAL SYSTEMS...